 This is a myth that stems from a good understanding of physics, but it doesn’t tell the whole story of how it relates to your home.
 Metal is a very good conductor of heat, but wood is not.
 Your metal roof may heat up in the summer, but the wood and insulation placed underneath do a good job of insulating against that heat.

 Bottom line: the heat gathered by your metal roof will not affect the temperature of your house.
-Some studies have even shown that structure with metal roofs remain cooler on hot days.
+Some studies have even shown that structures with metal roofs remain cooler on hot days.

 Myth 5: Metal Roofs Make Your House Colder in Winter